 #1 Flower Blob

 It’s not 3D?They assume the image is computer generated at the backyard critique of summer 2020.

 I spin some plastic flowers in a water filled cylindrical vase.
 The fluid on fluid meshes better than Mike’s photo.
 It is exciting that the blob could be confused with 3D, but it’s also possible that the images reached a point of sterility.

 #2 Viral Blob

 The blob sits on a mirror that I spin around by hand.
 The jerk of my hand-held movement over shadows the melting of the blob when it’s sped up.
 I superimpose layers of this image atop itself.
-Would it have looked like a virus in 2019?
+Though it was filmed pre-pandemic, I can only see a virus.

 #3 River and Red Skin Blob

-The St-Lawrence river in spring from Cartier Bridge, the blob and a close-up of red paint cracking on my skin are of different space scales, time scales and textures that I superimpose.
-I’d like to push these extremes of scale further away from each other.
-What other ways can I mix the blob to the body?
+The St-Lawrence river in spring from Cartier Bridge, the blob and a close-up of red paint cracking on my skin are superimposed at different space scales, time scales and texture.
+I’d like to push these extremes of scale further away from each other and find new ways to combine the blob and the body.